 This small, tree-lined billabong is good for trolling and casting for barramundi and saratoga.
 There’s a shady camp area nearby.
 Two Mile Hole is about 12 km from the Arnhem Highway by dirt road.
 There are two creek crossings on the way – one dries out as the dry season progresses, but the other holds water all year round.

 See it: April to November

-A large open billabong further along from 2 Mile Hole.
+A large open billabong further along from Two Mile Hole.
 Because of the croc risk, you can’t camp within 50 m of the water’s edge – lots of people choose to camp well back, under the shade of the trees.
-This area opens later than 2 Mile, depending on the water levels after the wet season.
+This area opens later than Two Mile, depending on the water levels after the tropical summer floods.
 Good for trolling and casting for barramundi and saratoga.
 It’s about 46 km from the Arnhem Highway by dirt road.

 See it: May to October/November